MCP Server

 Authentication issues

-datocms_whoamito verify which account is currently logged inCheck that you granted access to the correct projects during the OAuth authorization step
+whoamitool to verify which DatoCMS account is currently signed inDuring OAuth authorization, double-check that you granted access to the projects you want the assistant to work with

 Script execution failures